 The City of Boca Raton is home to some of South Florida’s largest employers.
 The City’s Transportation Management Initiative works with employers to help provide ways commuters can reduce their commuting costs as well as their carbon footprint.Andrew Meyer, TMI Administrator, City of Boca Raton

-The City’s Transportation Demand Management Ordinance was adopted on October 22, 2002.
+The city’s Transportation Demand Management Ordinance was adopted on October 22, 2002.
 Existing developments were required to comply within two years and proposed developments were impacted immediately.
 This requirement is ongoing and will continue indefinitely.

 The initiative is being funded through city budget appropriations.

 The initiative benefits the individual by providing accessibility and awareness of ways to commute without using a single-occupancy vehicle, which has the potential to save the individual time and money.
 The initiative benefits the community by taking automobiles off of the road, which reduces greenhouse gas emissions as well as commute times.
-Overall, this initiative will improve the quality of life for all our residents and visitors.
+Overall, this initiative will improve the quality of life for residents and visitors.